prathamesh-88/express-session-with-redis/README.md

-# ExpressJS  Authentication System with Session Management using  Express-Session.
+# ExpressJS  Authentication System with Session Management using  Express-Session and Redis for storing session details.

 ### An ExpressJS API Gateway that takes care of the following: